pfSense update from the webGUI fails

 On an SG-1000 I occasionally get "The update system is busy.
 Please try again later" message despite starting the upgrade from the GUI.
 It isn't consistent, however.
 There may be a timing issue here on busy/slower platforms.

-#10 Updated by Steve Beaver 11 months ago
+#10 Updated by Steve Beaver about 1 year ago

 Debugging shows that the PID file used to determine whether the upgrade process is still running goes away unexpectedly.